hugopl/gi-crystal/README.md

 GObject interfaces are mapped to Crystal modules + a dummy class that only implements this module, used when there's some function returning the interface.

+Currently isn't possible to include a GObject interface on your objects, see [issue 10](https://github.com/hugopl/gi-crystal/issues/10).

 ### Down Casts

 If the object was created by Crystal code you can cast it like you do with any Crystal object instance, using `.as?` and `.as`.